iouatu/ThomsonParabola/README.md

 Another option would be to chose to scale the differences to the values of the dependent variables, not to some maximum values of these dependent variables.
 Then one would get **constant fractional errors.**

-### Ballistic translation
+### Translation
-The code then performs ballistic translation in 3D space towards the detector screen, from the end of the fields to the z-location of the detector screen, denoted by `z_det`.
+The code then performs free space translation in 3D towards the detector screen, from the end of the fields to the z-location of the detector screen, denoted by `z_det`.
 When `z_det` is reached, the **x** and **y** coordinates of the particles are recorded and scattered on a x-y scatter plot.
 In that plot, each color represents a different chunk of particles.